sawyer-greaves/lab-wiki-test/necessary_skills/C_and_Cpp.md

 ---
 ## Introduction

 The C/C++ (pronounced "cee" and "cee plus plus") programming languages are very popular in robotics, especially for writing software that interacts more directly with hardware (e.g. for writing a robot or camera driver).
-The reason for this popularity is that C/C++ programs are compiled rather then interpreted like MATLAB or Python.
+The reason for this popularity is that C/C++ programs are compiled rather than interpreted like MATLAB or Python.
 This means programs often execute much faster than MATLAB and Python.
 These languages are also very well established with a large ecosystem of libraries and support.
 C++ is one of the two main languages supported directly by ROS.

 C/C++ is quite a bit more difficult to become proficient with when compared to MATLAB or Python, but there exist a large number of free online learning resources.
 This page is intended to provide you with the resources necessary to become proficient with C/C++ and to point out important topics people often neglect that usually leads to a lot of unnecessary confusion and frustration.